Trasp/python-unzip/README.md

 Zip function in reverse.
 ------------------------

-Python implementation of built-in `zip` (i.e. slow).
+Pure Python implementation of built-in `zip(*args)` (i.e. slow).
 You should probably be looking into numpy arrays, or pandas.

 ```python
 unzip(items: Iterable, cls: Callable = list, ocls: Callable = tuple) -> Iterable: